Beaten with Old Hickory

 “Get off at Old Hickory, turn left.
 When the road dead ends, make a right…”

-We turned left.
+We got off the freeway at the Old Hickory exit and turned left.
 After 10 minutes, I called her back.
-“Turn left, correct?”
-“Yes, that’s correct.”
+“You did say to turn left, correct?”

 We drove another 25 minutes, but the road never dead ended!